IDAES/idaes-pse/docs/property_models/general/generic_definition.rst

    If using `Params`, users should consider whether these should be `mutable` or not - `Params` that are not mutable have their value defined upon creation and this cannot be changed later.

-   If using `Vars`, remember that you will need to fix the value unless you are trying to estimat the value of that parameter.
+   If using `Vars`, remember that you will need to fix the value unless you are trying to estimate the value of that parameter.

 Property parameters need to have the correct set of indices and follow the naming convention laid out in the :ref:`standard naming conventions<standards:Standard Variable Names>` and described in the documentation for each property method.
 Property parameters are created using Pyomo code as shown below: